samuelcastro/react-splitio/README.md

 ## Usage

-On you root component define the Split provider:
+On your root component define the Split provider:

 ```jsx
 <SplitProvider config={SDK_CONFIG_OBJECT}>